andreasfelix/.dotfiles/launch-or-focus/README.md

 `apt install xdotool wmctrl`

 ## Usage
-The shell script `focus-application.sh` takes to input arguments:
+The shell script `launch-or-focus.sh` takes to input arguments:
 1. The WM\_class of the application.
 2. The command which invokes the application.

 Run the script:

-`./focus-application.sh <WM_class of application> /path/to/application`
+`./launch-or-focus.sh <WM_class of application> /path/to/application`

 Don't forget to make the scirpt executable before (`chmod +x script`).